Passion Family Dental North Lakes Tips: What to Do if You Have Dental Emergency

 If you are experiencing swelling in your face or jaw, you need to see a dentist as soon as possible.
 Swelling is usually a sign of an abscess or infection.

-Dental abscess, or tooth abscess are commonly caused by tooth decay though they can sometimes occur for no obvious reasons.
+Dental abscesses, or tooth abscesses, are commonly caused by tooth decay though they can sometimes occur for no obvious reasons.

 The abscess typically comes from a bacterial infection, often one that has accumulated in the soft pulp of the tooth.
-The bacteria needs to escape from the tooth somehow and so forms an abscess at the tip of the root.
+The bacteria needs to escape from the tooth somehow, forming an abscess at the tip of the root.